The Duties of the Three Branches of Government

 Learners review the names of the capital cities of the seven Central American countries and locate the cities on a map.

-Students read about the countries that make up the Horn of Africa and locate them on a map.
+Students read about the countries of West and Central Africa and identify them on a map.

 Learners read the definitions of geological terms and identify the landforms in various images.

 In this learning activity you'll review a map of South America and read about Bolivia.